Quick07/Hack-Diversity-SWE-Group-6-Project/README.md

 ```bash
 git checkout -b name-of-your-branch
 ```
-## 2.)
+### 2.)
 Add your work then, fetch and pull all the current changes from the branches.
 ```bash
 git add . && git commit -m "explain whatever the work you did" && git push
 ```
-## 3.)
+### 3.)
 Fetch and Pull in all changes to your local computer.
 ```bash
 git fetch --all && git pull --all
 ```
-## 4.)
+### 4.)
 You would want to merge or rebase to your branch (whatever you are comfortable doing and know better) .
 ```bash
 git merge main
 ```
-### Important: Remember to resolve the conflicts within the files, there will be current and incoming changes, accept the incoming changes from the merge.
+#### Important: Remember to resolve the conflicts within the files, there will be current and incoming changes, accept the incoming changes from the merge.
-### then you would want to commit these changes as well:
+#### then you would want to commit these changes as well:
 ```bash
 git add . && git commit -m "Merged main branch into current branch" && git push
 ```
-# Demo :video_game:

-You should then be able to visit `localhost:3000` in your browser and see the server running.